ibmresilient/resilient-community-apps/fn_microsoft_defender/README.md

  ![screenshot: main](./doc/screenshots/main.png)

+This app allows bi-directional synchronization between IBM SOAR and Microsoft Defender ATP for Endpoints.
+Defender entities are exposed as artifacts for further investigation.
-Perform operations against Defender ATP such as set indicators, isolate and quarantine machines, and block file execution
+Perform operations against Defender ATP such as set indicators, isolate and quarantine machines, and block file execution.

 ### Key Features
 <!--